FAQ

 How do I compare projects using the State Tool?

 Comparing different versions of the same project is a great way to make sure changes have been logged and to track the progress of your projects.
-To compare two separate projects:
+To compare two separate projects (“project1” and “project2” in “organization1”)

-• Begin by activating your first project by typing state activate <organization1/project1> into your command prompt.
+• Begin by activating your first project by typing state shell <organization1/project1> into your command prompt.

 • Run the script by entering state run <script1>.

-• Run the project2 script by entering state run <script2> and wait for the script to stop.
+• Run the project2 script by entering state run <script2> in the newly created windows and wait for the script to stop.

-• Now, by scrolling down you can view a side-by-side comparison of the projects.
+• Now you can view a side-by-side comparison of the projects.

 How do I uninstall the State Tool and all cached data?